AitorSimona/Traverser/README.md

 ## HOW TO USE / CONTROLS

 - Connect a gamepad
-- move with left joystick, aim with right joystick.
+- move with left joystick, aim with right joystick
-- Run keeping ledt joystick pressed while moving
+- Run keeping left joystick pressed while moving
 - Use A to climb to wall, dismount
 - Use X to pull up from a ledge, drop down to ledge
 - Use X to vault and get on top of platforms